bplaat/coinlist/README.md

-# cryptolist
+# bplaat/cryptolist
-A simple website that list the current cryptocurrency prices
+A simple website that list the current cryptocurrency prices by market cap